Which FPL players are suspended or nearing a one-match ban?

 CURRENTLY SUSPENDED

-Budget midfielders Yves Bissouma (£4.4m) and Isaac Hayden (£4.5m) are the two players who will be absent in Gameweek 19 due to yellow card accumulation.
+Christian Norgaard (£5.0m), Tyrone Mings (£5.0m) and Declan Rice (£5.1m) all reached the unwanted target of five yellow cards on Boxing Day and will miss their sides’ next match – in the case of Mings, that will be Gameweek 21.

-Andrew Robertson (£7.1m) will miss Gameweeks 19 and 20 as a result of his red card against Tottenham Hotspur on Sunday but Vladimir Coufal (£4.7m) will serve his own one-match ban from last week’s dismissal in the EFL Cup on Wednesday.
+Andrew Robertson (£7.1m) will sit out Gameweeks 20 and 21 as a result of his red card against Tottenham Hotspur a week ago, while Wilfried Zaha (£6.8m) won’t be involved in Gameweek 20 after being dismissed for two bookings in the defeat to Spurs on Sunday.

 ON FOUR YELLOW CARDS

-Reece James (£6.3m), Bernardo Silva (£7.6m), Ruben Dias (£6.1m) and Raphinha (£6.6m) are among the most-owned players on the above list but just have to make it through Gameweek 19, should their fixtures go ahead, without a caution in order to dodge a one-match ban.
+Of the notable names in the above list, Conor Gallagher (£6.1m) has one more match to negotiate until the threat of a one-match ban passes, while Bruno Fernandes (£11.6m) and Raphinha (£6.5m) won’t be in the clear until Gameweek 21 has been and gone – assuming there are no more postponements, of course.

-Conor Gallagher (£6.1m) has two more matches to negotiate, however, while Bruno Fernandes (£11.6m) won’t be in the clear until Gameweek 21.
+Callum Wilson (£7.4m) and Javier Manquillo (£3.9m) will have seen off any danger if they avoid a booking tonight.

 Again, there’s more on cut-off dates in the bottom section.